 - International Executives’ Association, International Executive’s Association, International Executives Association

-To ask which rendering is “correct” in these groups is actually to pose a trick question: if these were not proper names, all of these choices could be grammatically correct depending on the context.
+To ask which rendering is “correct” in each case is to pose a trick question: since these are all proper names, all of these choices could be grammatically correct depending on the context.

 Let’s begin by examining how these phrases differ from one another:

-- The first choice in each group is a plural noun in the possessive case (Fathers’, Veterans’, Majors’, Bankers’ and Executives’).
+- The first choice in each group is a plural noun in the possessive case (Mothers’, Veterans’, Majors’, Bankers’ and Executives’).

-- The second choice in each group is a singular noun in the possessive case (Father’s, Veteran’s, Major’s, Banker’s, and Executive’s).
+- The second choice in each group is a singular noun in the possessive case (Mother’s, Veteran’s, Major’s, Banker’s, and Executive’s).

 - The third choice in each group uses a plural noun that is not in the possessive case.
 We refer to it as an attributive; that is, it functions as a modifier and does not need to be possessive.

-To make the best choices in the five groups above, we must consider whether the possessive or the attributive is more appropriate and, if the possessive case is appropriate, whether the possessives ought to be singular or plural.
+To select the best choice in each of the five groups above, we must consider whether the possessive or the attributive is more appropriate and, if the possessive case is appropriate, whether the possessives ought to be singular or plural.

 - Publishers Weekly